List of Hong Kong national security cases: Graffiti on back of bus seats (23 June 2024)

 A 29-year-old male surnamed Chung was arrested in Tseung Kwan O on 23 June 2024, per a police statement released on 25 June, for "doing with a seditious intention an act or acts that had a seditious intention", and for "destroying or damaging property".
 His charges, which were under the Safeguarding National Security Ordinance, related to allegedly having scrawled words on the back of seats of different public buses in March and April 2024.
-On 19 September he was jailed for 10 months for three counts of the sedition charges, while the two property damage charges were dropped.
+On 19 September he was sentenced to 10 months in prison for three counts of the sedition charges, while the two property damage charges were dropped.
 The sentence included a one-third reduction for Chung's guilty plea.